IPsec Fault Tolerance

 • The Cisco ASA operates with a Modular Policy Framework (MPF) technology.
 ASA is a popular stateful firewall.

-Firewalls and secure web gateways (SWGs) play a similar and overlapping role in securing your network.
+Firewalls and secure web gateways (SWGs) play similar and overlapping roles in securing your network.
 Both analyze incoming information and seek to identify threats before they enter your system.
-Despite sharing a similar function, they have some key differences.
-Look at the “classical” distinction between secure web gateways and firewalls.
+Despite sharing a similar function, they have some key differences, such as the “classical” distinction between secure web gateways and firewalls.

 The basic distinctions: